rmiddelanis/global-unbreakable-model/scenario/data/raw/GIR_hazard_loss_data/readme.md

-This readme provides the sources for files found in the GIR_hazard_loss_data folder:
+Sources for files in this folder:

 * **export_all_metrics.csv.zip**: "All metrics" download from https://giri.unepgrid.ch/form/subscribe-for-download-data